 Next door to the new screen, that newly-boosted 23.6MP sensor might look similar to the HERO 8 at a glance, but there's a surprise in store – the lens cover is back, and in Gorilla Glass too.
 A simple twist not only allows you to swap out scratched lenses, but also upgrade via the Max Lens Mod (£89.99), a whopping 155 degree FOV that delivers 'unbreakable' video stabilisation.
 The Max Lens Mod (available globally in October 2020) also boasts a 'powerful horizon lock', that works even when the camera is rotated a full 360 degrees, although you'll be pretty happy with the native GoPro HERO 9 Black's impressive Horizon Levelling skills.

-In addition, avid GoPro-ers have the series of 'Mods', GoPro accessories that were introduced with the HERO 8 to play with, all engineered with different superpowers.
-There's the Light Mod that maxes out at 200 lumens, a Media Mod directional mic, and a Display Mod, a 2" front facing display.
+In addition, avid GoPro users have the series of 'Mods,' GoPro accessories that were introduced with the HERO 8 to play with, all engineered with different superpowers.
+There's an attachable LED light that maxes out at 200 lumens (see our full GoPro Light Mod review for more on that one), another to improve audio capture via a directional mic (check out our full GoPro Media Mod review), and another, the Display Mod, that adds a two-inch front-facing display.

 Of these, the Media Mod for HERO 9 Black (£79.99) and Display Mod (£79.99) are available for the HERO 9 now (launched Sept 16, on the same day as the HERO 9 Black), while the Light Mod is already available for the HERO 8.
-The HERO8 Light Mod adds 200 lumens and 200 lux 1m to optimise lighting during shoots and is available now ($49.99/£49.99)
+The HERO8 Light Mod adds 200 lumens and 200 lux 1m to optimise lighting during shoots and is available now ($49.99/£49.99).
+It's also compatible with the GoPro Volta mount, which combines tripod grip, battery pack, and remote control.

 The overall build quality – as you'd expect – is excellent, rubberised industrial corners blend into un-markable matte plastic, while critical areas such as the battery cover and mounting tabs are comfortingly solid alloy.
 Those mounting tabs will be familiar to GoPro HERO 8 users, and will be just as well received, folding flat for storage but easily extended and clamped for use.
 While the HERO 9 is no giant, it is slightly larger in every respect than the HERO 8, but is packing not only a more powerful sensor, but also another 500mAh in the battery department, and a 16% larger rear screen to boot – all round improvement.